-Until about four years ago, I had never thought about the population issue.
+Until about five years ago, I had never thought about the population issue.
 It simply wasn’t in my realm of thinking.
 However, one thing which gives me a little bit of solace is that most of my friends were the same.

 In September 2009, my youngest daughter, Jenny, phoned me and said, “dad, they are all talking about human induced climate change, and they’re all going off to Copenhagen.
 Why don’t they talk about the ‘elephant in the room’”.
 I said, “Jenny, what’s that?”.
 She said, “population!”.